-The team headed to Brands Hatch last weekend for round 5 of
+The team headed to Brands Hatch last weekend for round 5 of the Britcar Championship.

 Over 250 sponsors and guests joined the team, enjoying the amazing hospitality and view of the full track from the Brands Hatch Clubhouse.

 All three cars were running on top form again, even the BMW M240i that had been damaged in the freak fire during the last round at Silverstone.

 Each car started the round at either 3rd or 4th in their respective championship points table, leaving drivers excited and ready to work for even more points and to challenge for an overall podium.

 Tragically, a horrific incident on Saturday during a race taking place before our championship, saw a car leave the track and smash through a barrier into a marshal’s post.
 The marshal did not survive.
 All racing was cancelled for the rest of the day.

 On Sunday, our BMW M240i started both races in P6, finished race 1 in P6 and DNF in race 2 due to electrical issues.
 Driver Andy Tucker was later named ‘Driver of the Day’ by race organisers.